p4ulinely/modulo-autenticacao-autorizacao/README.md

-News app with authentication
+## Node API with authentication and authorization (JWT)

 - Express
-	- MongoDB
+- Mongoose
 - React